asdf-vm/asdf-erlang/README.md

 ## Before `asdf install`

 ## Ubuntu and Debian

-These steps assume a most recent build of Debian or Ubuntu Linux (currently tested on Ubuntu 16.04 LTS, "Xenial Xerus").
+These steps assume a most recent build of Debian or Ubuntu Linux (currently tested on Ubuntu 20.04 LTS).
 Note that if you are using a previous version of Linux, you may need a different version of one of the below libraries.

-Install the build tools (dpkg-dev g++ gcc libc6-dev make) `apt-get -y install build-essential`

-Automatic configure script builder (debianutils m4 perl) `apt-get -y install autoconf`

-Needed for HiPE (native code) support, but already installed by autoconf `apt-get -y install m4`

-Needed for terminal handling (libc-dev libncurses5 libtinfo-dev libtinfo5 ncurses-bin) `apt-get -y install libncurses5-dev`

-For building with wxWidgets (start observer or debugger!)
-`apt-get -y install libwxgtk3.0-dev libgl1-mesa-dev libglu1-mesa-dev libpng-dev`

-For building ssl (libssh-4 libssl-dev zlib1g-dev)
-`apt-get -y install libssh-dev`

-ODBC support (libltdl3-dev odbcinst1debian2 unixodbc)
-`apt-get -y install unixodbc-dev`

-For building documentation:
-`apt-get install xsltproc fop`

-If you want to install all the above:
+To install all build dependencies so that the erlang build succeeds without errors:
-`apt-get -y install build-essential autoconf m4 libncurses5-dev libwxgtk3.0-dev libgl1-mesa-dev libglu1-mesa-dev libpng-dev libssh-dev unixodbc-dev xsltproc fop`
+`apt-get -y install build-essential autoconf m4 libncurses5-dev libwxgtk3.0-gtk3-dev libgl1-mesa-dev libglu1-mesa-dev libpng-dev libssh-dev unixodbc-dev xsltproc fop libxml2-utils libncurses-dev openjdk-11-jdk`

 ## Arch Linux
 Provides most of the needed build tools.